hasbridge/php-json-schema/README.md

 Note that it is not yet feature complete, but does support basic validation.
 The JSON schema draft can be found at http://tools.ietf.org/html/draft-zyp-json-schema-03

+## Requirements
+- PHP 5.3 or greater (requires namespace and closure support)

 ## Usage

     $someJson = '{"foo":"bar"}';